 - If the chisel bites into the metal, then it’s a softer metal and it could be mild steel or aluminum.
 If it bounces off, then you have hard metal, such as cast iron or carbon steel.

 The first two digits of the AWS classification tell the electrode’s tensile strength.
 Its match is important for the tensile strength of the electrode to match the tensile strength of the metal.
 This will prevent cracking and other defects of the weld.
 For example, if you’ll look at the E6011 electrode, “60” shows that the minimum tensile strength of the weld bead would be 60,000 psi.
 So this electrode would work well with steel that has matching tensile strength.

 If you’ll be welding thicker metals, you need an electrode with maximum ductility, as well as low hydrogen content, in order to prevent metal cracking.
 Opt for electrodes that have AWS classification number with the last two digits being either 15, 16, or 18.
 They have low hydrogen properties and provide great toughness.

 For thin materials, on the other hand, you need an electrode that will give you a soft arc.
 6013 electrode is a good option in this case.
 Also, look for small diameter electrodes, as they will not penetrate deeply and not burn through the material.

 Different types of electrodes are also suitable for certain welding positions.
 To determine what position the electrode is qualified for, consult the third digit of the AWS number.

-Number “1” means that you can weld in flat, vertical, horizontal and overhead positions.
-And number “2” is qualified for only flat and horizontal positions.
+Number “1” means that you can weld in flat, vertical, horizontal, and overhead positions.
+And the number “2” is qualified for only flat and horizontal positions.